-Gilliam’s “hits” as director include a co-directing credit for Monty Pyton and the Holy Grail, 1981’s Time Bandits, Brazil (1985), Twelve Monkeys (1995), and the movie adaptation of Fear and Loathing in Las Vegas (1998).
+Gilliam’s “hits” as director include a co-directing credit for Monty Python and the Holy Grail, 1981’s Time Bandits, Brazil (1985), Twelve Monkeys (1995), and the movie adaptation of Fear and Loathing in Las Vegas (1998).
 The reason I put “hits” in parenthesis is because Gilliam was never really a commercial success as director, but has found popularity as his films have since earned cult status.
 Gilliam’s artistic talents have never been questioned, but his films are often eccentric and too indulgent for the mainstream.
-Gilliam is still active today with his latest film being 2009’s The Imaginarium of Doctor Parnassus.
-His next film, The Zero Theorem, starring Christoph Waltz, is in production now.
+Gilliam is still active today with his latest film being The Man Who Killed Don Quixote (2018)

 So the question is, if you are watching a Gilliam film and you don’t know it, what are the things to look for that would identify it as such?
 Here are five of Gilliam’s trademarks as director, in no particular order.